Joint Venture in China

 As of 1 January 2020 however, there are no distinctions between the two types of Joint Ventures and a JV is now established in accordance with the Company Law.
 The Company Law indicates that Joint Ventures can be established in organizational structures as either a limited liability company or join-stock company.

+When the new foreign investment law was introduced, it was aligned with China’s Company Law and has resulted in foreign-invested business ventures becoming less complicated.
 With ultimate aims to increase foreign investment into China, the new foreign investment law is intended to adopt a more fair and equal treatment of foreign and domestic enterprises.

 A comparison of legal investment vehicles

 For foreign businesses exploring possible modes of entry into the Chinese market, deciding on the most appropriate investment vehicle, as well as how to access local opportunities, is a complicated and challenging process.
-Possible modes of entry are dependent on multiple criteria including the type of industry and business activities they on participating in.
+Possible modes of entry are dependent on multiple criteria including the type of industry and business activities they are participating in.
 The new Foreign Investment Law focuses on three primary investment vehicles to be considered by both legal and non-legal personnel which are a Joint Venture, a WFOE and a representative office.

 Joint Venture with China